 Display Meaning

 File name Name with max.
-16 characters
+25 characters

 Туре File type

 Size File size in bytes

-Changed Date and time that the file was last changed
+Changed Date and time of last change

 Status File properties: E: Program is selected in the Programming and Editing mode of operation.
 S: Program is selected in the Test Run mode of operation.
-M: Program is selected in a Program Run mode of operation P: File is protected against deletion and editing. +: Dependent files exist (structure file, toolusage file)
+M: Program is selected in a Program Run mode of operation.
+P: File is protected against deletion and editing. +: Dependent files exist (structure file, toolusage file)